 Lebanon danger summary

-Lebanon is currently rated caution by countrysignal.
-The situation is not a full conflict, but it is unstable enough to watch before and during a trip.
+The current combined view for Lebanon is caution.
+Check whether the official restriction applies to the whole country or specific areas before and during a trip.
 Hezbollah and Israel reached a truce in 2024 after intense fighting, but sporadic strikes continue, mainly in the south.
 This page reflects live data and updates as the situation changes.
 It is information, not official travel advice; always check your government's guidance before you travel.

 Risk at a glance